 - Avoid swallowing water in the shower.

-- Avoid eating lettuce or salads in a restaurant (even the best restaurants).
+- Avoid eating lettuce or salads in a restaurant (even the best restaurants) OR squeeze lime juice prior to eating.

 - Use a food-safe cleaning product for washing fruits and vegetables (research the best one for you).